Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 ## Known Limitations

-HDR Output is currently only compatible with desktop and console devices.
+HDR Output is only compatible with desktop and console devices.
+It does not work with mobile devices.

 HDR Output is not compatible with the following effects: